Central Highlands of Sri Lanka

 Outside site

 Habitat deterioration and degradation, clearing of vegetation, siltation, water pollution, and spread of invasive alien species are significant threats to highland wetlands.
-Recent studies revealed that most of the marshy lands and seasonal streams of tea plantations, which support odonates, amphibians, and birds, have been transformed for domestic agriculture by the estate community in the Central Highlands (Kottawa-Arachchi, 2017).
+Studies revealed that most of the marshy lands and seasonal streams of tea plantations, which support odonates, amphibians, and birds, have been transformed for domestic agriculture by the estate community in the Central Highlands (Kottawa-Arachchi, 2017).
+The current status of the threat is not clear.

 Boundaries are well defined for Horton Plains National Park and Knuckles Conservation Forest, but inadequate boundary demarcation of the Peak Wilderness Protected Area is hampering protection and conservation.
 Law enforcement is still not fully effective in stopping illegal activities within the buffer zones.
 These include poaching, small scale illegal logging, and land clearing encroachment from human settlements, with new land-clearing continuing.
 At present this threat is considered to be relatively low, however, on-going action is required to ensure indirect effects do not become significant.